MWest2020/GH-Notifier/README.md

 # GitHub to Slack Notifier

 This repository contains a setup to notify a Slack channel about new issues created in specified GitHub repositories.
 The notification system is built using a Python script which is executed through a GitHub Actions workflow.
-Keep in  mind that it will fail after 90 days of inactivity (that's a GitHub policy)
+Keep in  mind that it will fail after 90 days of repository inactivity (that's a GitHub policy), so you might want to setup the crons differently.

 ## Repository Structure